melcosentino/PyDPorCCA/README.md

  #D-PorCCA
-  D-PorCCA is a standalone desktop application with the goal to provide researchers with summary data to monitor harbour porpoises from continuous recordings.
+  D-PorCCA is a standalone desktop application aiming at providing researchers with summary data to monitor harbour porpoises from continuous recordings.
    D = Detector
    PorCC = Porpoise Click Classifier
    A = Application

-Everything about PorCC can be found here:
+#### Detector
+The Detector is an adaptation of PAMGuard's Click Detector Module (translated by Clea Parcerisas) that uses a trigger filter selecting clips that can potentially be porpoise clicks (i.e., high energy content between 100 and 150 kHz)

+#### PorCC:
 > Cosentino, M., Guarato, F., Tougaard, J., Nairn, D., Jackson, J. C., & Windmill, J. F. C. (2019).
-> Porpoise click classifier (PorCC): A high-accuracy classifier to study harbour porpoises ( Phocoena phocoena ) in the wild .
+> Porpoise click classifier (PorCC): A high-accuracy classifier to study harbour porpoises (*Phocoena phocoena*) in the wild .
 > The Journal of the Acoustical Society of America, 145(6), 3427–3434. https://doi.org/10.1121/1.5110908

-In DPorCCA it is implemented via de package PyPorCC developed by Clea Parcerisas
+In DPorCCA, PorCC is implemented via de package pyporcc, developed by Clea Parcerisas

-The PyPorCC package also provides an adapted alternative to PAMGuard's click detector that using a filter and a trigger function selects clips that can potentially be clicks (high enery in the right frequency band)

 ## Note
-This application is still under development
+DPorCCA is still under development

  ## INFORMATION ABOUT PYTHON FILES
 - click_trains.py: a series of functions to identify and classify click trains
-- isoutlier.py: identifies outliers in the data - from Matlab
+- isoutlier.py: identifies outliers in the data - translated from Matlab by Clea Parcerisas
-- sunrise.py: estimates sunset and sunrise times for a given location in a given day
+- sunrise.py: estimates sunset and sunrise times for a given location in a given day (GMT) from latitude and longitude
 - create_settings_file.py: generates setting files when using the Detector and PorCC.

 ### Examples: